Please note there are no vacancies on this course for September 2023

 Studying BSc(Hons) Economics will give you a solid understanding of how and why, and the skills needed to analyse issues and effect change across a wide range of areas, including the public sector, think tanks, financial institutions and charities.

 Why UWE Bristol?

-With an emphasis on skills development and real-world experience, this course gives you regular access to industry through placements, field trips and guest lectures.
+With an emphasis on developing key skills and critical thinking while gaining real-world experience, you'll get regular access to industry and policy-making through placements, field trips and guest lectures.